-This photo was taken on a Summer morning on the great iceberg lake at Jökulsarlon.
-The sun was just coming up and the sky was filled with these beautiful soft, pastel colours.
+This photo was taken on a summer morning on the great iceberg lake at Jökulsarlon Glacier Lagoon.
+The sun was just coming up, and the sky was filled with these beautiful, soft pastel colors.
 There were perfect reflections because the glacier lagoon was so still.

 We had been camping at Skaftafell National Park so we could make the most of the twenty four hour day light of an Icelandic Summer.
 In South Iceland, the sun does set for a couple of hours, but there is no darkness, there are just a few hours of twilight.

 Sometimes these twilight zones can have terrific colours in the clouds so it is worth staying up all night for the quiet and the Summer dusk light.

 In some cases these strange places can have amazing tones in the mists so it merits remaining up throughout the evening in the event that you wouldn’t fret the uneasiness of dozing during the day.

 This photograph was taken throughout a mid year night at the Jokulsarlon glacial lake in Iceland.
 It was so serene there, just me and 1 other photographic artist and a crowd of Icelandic Eidur ducks.

 I adored the manner in which the day break light lit up the mists and chunks of ice on the tranquil tidal pond.
 The reflection truly makes this photograph extraordinary.
 The smooth curves of the iceberg and the long cloud bring some valuable lines into the scene.

 This photo was taken with the Magic Cloth Technique.
 The Magic Cloth Technique is a a unique way to record a scene with high dynamic range.
 Maybe you want to give more exposure to the shadows like a normal sunrise beach, the The Magic Cloth Technique is a good tool for your camera kit.
 It is convenient and inexpensive.

 - sturdy Tripod: I use a medium weight Gitzo.